 - 3.1 A Mandatory Rate Relief of 80% is granted to charities in the following circumstances where the: - ratepayer of a property is a charity or the trustees of a charity; and - property is wholly or mainly used for charitable purposes (including charity shops, where the goods sold are mainly donated and the proceeds are used for the purpose of the charity). - 3.2 Registration under the Charities Act 1993 is conclusive evidence of charitable status.
 Bodies which, under the 1993 Act, are excepted from registration or are exempt charities are also eligible for Mandatory Rate Relief.
-Providing the above criteria are met, 80% Mandatory Rate Relief is granted. - 3.3 In cases where a charity is in receipt of Mandatory Rate Relief of 80%, the Council has discretion to grant up to 20% additional rate relief DRR top up.
-The Council will consider applications for a Discretionary Rate Relief top up from charities based on their own merits, on a case by case basis.
-However the principal consideration is that the relief is in the best interests of the residents and taxpayers of the Royal Borough and produces a local benefit as the Council must contribute to the cost of each award.
-As such, top up will be awarded to only the following type of registered charities: - Scouts, guides, cadets and other clubs/associations for young people; - Community schemes encompassing organisations providing support for those over the age of retirement, community transport, those based on volunteering and residents associations; - Organisations providing support in the form of advice, training for employment, counselling; - Organisations that provide services that address the consequences of ill health and disability; - Charitable sporting clubs (also see CASCs); - Locally based leisure and cultural organisations; - Armed forces veterans associations; - Locally based charities; - Charity shops (operated by either locally based or national charities); - Local Child Care providers registered as charities.
+Providing the above criteria are met, 80% Mandatory Rate Relief is granted. - 3.3 A top up will be awarded to only the following type of registered charities: - Scouts, guides, cadets and other clubs/associations for young people; - Community schemes encompassing organisations providing support for those over the age of retirement, community transport, those based on volunteering and residents associations: - Organisations providing support in the form of advice, training for employment, counselling; - Organisations that provide services that address the consequences of ill health and disability; - Charitable sporting clubs (also see CASCs); - Locally based leisure and cultural organisations; - Armed forces veterans associations; - Locally based charities; - Charity shops (operated by locally based charities); - Local Child Care providers registered as charities.